jangko/msgpack4nim/readme.md

 #### **ref-types:**
 *ref something* :

-* if ref value is nil, it will be packed into msgpack nil, and when unpacked, usually will do nothing except seq[T] will be @[]
+* if ref value is nil, it will be packed into msgpack nil, and when unpacked, you will get nil too
 * if ref value not nil, it will be dereferenced e.g. pack(val[]) or unpack(val[])
 * ref subject to some restriction. see **restriction** below
 * ptr will be treated like ref during pack